Stave church: Portals

-Portals or parts of them from about 140 stave churches have been preserved.
+Portals or parts of the portals from about 140 stave churches have been preserved.
 There are roughly three portal types: the simple profile portal, the column portal and the beam portal.

 The simple profile portal is a doorway framed by simple profiles or pilasters.
 These portals are mostly used on cord doors.
 About 20 such doors have been preserved.

 The column portal is derived from stone architecture.
 It has full or half columns that carry a curved archivolt.
 The columns have bases and chapters.
 They are richly decorated and were used both on front doors and inside cross-sections.
 About 40 such portals are known.

 The beam (or magnificent) portal consists of two portal planks and a top piece with continuous decoration.
 The upper part has two to five horizontal planks that are folded into each other with tongue and groove.
 This is supported by the standing wall planks that flank the doorway.
 75 more or less complete portals of this type have been preserved.
 In some beam portals, the column motif is also incorporated together with the surface decorations, with or without archivolt.

 Most of the preserved material comes from Sogn-Hardanger and from the mountain villages in eastern Norway.
 The main part of the portals is Romanesque and lacks Gothic features.

 It is possible that the portals may have been painted, but this has been difficult to determine with certainty.
 The paint on the few that are painted today seems to be newer.

 It is common to divide the portals according to style to Urnes style and Romanesque style.